An Exceptional Dimming Event for a Massive, Cool Supergiant in M51: Observations and Data Processing

-To search for large amplitude variables and ``disappearing'' luminous stars, we performed image subtraction with the available archival WFC3/UVIS and ACS/WFC images in the $F814W$ filter that overlap with the footprint of our Cycle 26 program observations.
-For M51, this includes ACS/WFC frames taken from 2005 January 12--22 (PI: S.\ Beckwith, PID: 10452) and a large campaign consisting of 34 epochs taken between 2016 October 5 and 2017 February 17 to study massive star variability (PI C.\ Conroy, PID: 14704; see \citealp{conroy18}; hereafter C18).
+To search for large-amplitude variables and ``disappearing'' luminous stars, we performed image subtraction with the available archival WFC3/UVIS and ACS/WFC images in the $F814W$ filter that overlap with the footprint of our Cycle 26 program observations.
+For M51, this includes ACS/WFC frames taken from 2005 January 12--22 (PI: S.\ Beckwith; PID: 10452) and a large campaign consisting of 34 epochs taken between 2016 October 5 and 2017 February 17 to study massive star variability (PI: C.\ Conroy; PID: 14704; see \citealp{conroy18}, hereafter C18).

 We used the Cycle 26 ACS/WFC $F814W$ observations of M51 as template images for subtraction with each of the archival frames.
 These include two spatially overlapping visits taken on 2019 May 24 and 31, respectively, designed to maximize coverage of M51 and overlap with the archival images.
 Each visit consisted of four dithered 564~s exposures.
-We first downloaded the \texttt{CALACS} calibrated and charge-transfer-efficiency (CTE)-corrected \texttt{flc} frames for both visits from the Mikulski Archive for Space Telescopes.
-We processed the images using the \texttt{AstroDrizzle} software package, including automated cosmic ray rejection, sub-pixel alignments with \texttt{TweakReg}, and final combination into a single, drizzled mosaic at the native WFC pixel scale of $0\farcs05$ with an effective PSF (ePSF) of $\approx2$\,pixels.
+We first downloaded the \texttt{CALACS}-calibrated and charge-transfer-efficiency (CTE)-corrected \texttt{flc} frames for both visits from the Mikulski Archive for Space Telescopes.
+We processed the images using the \texttt{AstroDrizzle} software package, including automated cosmic-ray rejection, subpixel alignments with \texttt{TweakReg}, and final combination into a single, drizzled mosaic at the native WFC pixel scale of $0\farcs05$ with an effective point-spread function (ePSF) of $\approx2$\,pixels.